 Thanksgiving travel is officially in full swing!
 Thanksgiving Day traditionally kicks off the holiday season in the United States.
 In fact, more people in the US celebrate Thanksgiving than Christmas.

 Airport horror stories are as much a staple of Thanksgiving dinner as turkey and stuffing.
-With millions of people taking this time to go home and enjoy the time off with their families, airports are often overpacked and to be blunt; AWFUL.
-It’s not too late to consider an alternative.
+With millions of people taking this time to go home and enjoy the time off with their families, airports are often overpacked and tend to be blunt; AWFUL.
+But it’s not too late to consider an alternative.